FelitaD/Portfolio/README.md

 ### Learning in Public

-The [Learning in public](https//github.com/FelitaD/Knowledge) repository is a collection of studying notes (markdown, pdf, images).
+The [Learning in public](https//github.com/FelitaD/Knowledge) repository is a collection of studying notes (markdown, pdf, images, jupyter notebooks). <br>
 It holds the content of my knowledge management tool [Obsidian](https://obsidian.md/) that can link markdown files and represent them in a graph.

 ### Online Courses & Certificates

-Exhaustive list of online courses enrolled in from platforms Coursera, edX, Datacamp and Udemy.
+Exhaustive list of online courses enrolled in, mainly from Coursera, edX, Datacamp and Udemy. <br>
 ✅ = certificate

 #### General